 Judicial Review Stage: In this stage, you are required to attend an oral hearing before the court and attest to the reasons for requesting the review.

 This application can be filed by anyone directly affected by the decision or an order made by a federal board, commission or tribunal.

-If the leave is given by the court, then you can progress to the second stage of judicial review known as “Application for Judicial Review.”
+If the leave is given by the court, you can progress to the second stage of the judicial review known as “Application for Judicial Review.”

 What is the Basis for Judicial Review in the Federal Court?

 If you perceive that an error of law was made regarding your immigration case, then you have the basis to ask for a judicial review.

 An error of law can be the following:

 - Prejudice of the decision-maker (this issue must be raised before the decision at the earliest opportunity)

 - Acting without or beyond jurisdiction

 - Using the wrong legal test